Building with AI: The Solo Founder Era

 I wouldn't try to build a big team fast.
 I'd stay small as long as possible.

-I'd use AI aggressively for everything it's good at: first drafts, code generation, research synthesis.
+I'd use AI aggressively for everything it's good at.

 I'd stop obsessing over perfect code.
-How often does code actually stay the same?
-Competitors ship features, libraries update, requirements change.
-You rewrite things anyway.
-After a few months, you forget what half the code even does.
+How often does code actually stay the same for more than six months?
+Libraries and dependencies update, requirements change because competitors ship new features, so you rewrite things anyway.
 And let's be honest, your code isn't perfect either.
-AI generates decent, working code now, so use it.
+AI generates good enough code in most cases, so use it.

 After all, customers don't pay for ideal code.
 They pay for a product that solves their problems.